dlang-community/DCD/README.md

 	getPartByName	f

 #### Extended output mode
-You can pass `--full` to dcd-client to get more information.
+You can pass `--extended` to dcd-client to get more information.
 Output will now be escaped (newlines get escaped to `\n`, tabs get escaped to `\t`, backslash gets escaped to `\\`).

 Calltips are slightly different here because they first start with the function name instead of